acherm/acherm.github.io/_posts/2019-03-08-XtextStandaloneParsing.md

 For instance, you can write a compiler (in Java or Xtend) that generates on-the-fly when a user edits his or her programs (with the generated editor of course).
 Sometimes, there is the need to have a standalone solution because you want to develop outside Eclipse or simply because you want to integrate your compiler as part of a bigger thing (e.g., a Web application).

-ParserHelper is nice for unit testing your compiler (see [tutorial](https://www.eclipse.org/Xtext/documentation/103_domainmodelnextsteps.html#tutorial-unit-tests)).
+ParserHelper is nice for unit testing your compiler (see this [tutorial](https://www.eclipse.org/Xtext/documentation/103_domainmodelnextsteps.html#tutorial-unit-tests)).
 However ParserHelper depends on @RunWith(XtextRunner).
 So outside @Test methods, you cannot use it since dependency injection does not apply.